 For example, the 13th Riigikogu formed the Committee of Investigation to Identify Possible Corruption Risks in the Public Limited Company Port of Tallinn.

 A study committee may be formed to analyse a problem of significant importance.
-An example of this is the formation by the 10th Riigikogu of the Study Committee for Enhancing the Prevention of HIV/AIDS and Drug Addiction.
+Examples of this are the Study Committee on the Development of Estonian Language Instruction and the Study Committee to Solve the Demographic Crisis that were formed by the 14th Riigikogu.

 Your feedback is important.
 Please share it with us!